abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 The information in this article is based solely on information you can get in the Mozilla JavaScript docs.

 Make sure you've read over [Part 1 of this tutorial](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html).
+Currently, this post "Part 2" is definitively a "work in progress."

 ## TODO: Immutability
 Discuss why immutability is important